irensaywhen/100-days-of-code/R1 - plans.md

 - *Flask* and different template engines
 - *MySQL*

 It was a tough journey, especially because it was my first turn.
-I didn't spend much time on planning, nor keeped consistent log.
+I didn't spend much time on planning.
 Now, I want to become even better developer, and do it in the most consistent way possible.

 Check my plans and goals for the current round!